openaps/AndroidAPSdocs/docs/EN/preparing.md

 Welcome.
 This documentation aims to guide users on every aspect of the Do-It-Yourself (DIY) system, Android Artificial Pancreas System (**AAPS**), which is also commonly referred to as ‘looping’.

 An expanded index of the documentation can be found [here](index.md), and you can also use the tabs on the left of the page to navigate through the different sections.
+The [glossary](Glossary.md) explains terms that you may not be familiar with.

 (preparing-safety-first)=